Pavla-vev/en-for-designers/08-clarity- first/index.md

-## My thesis project 🏠 Logo, vizual identity for guest house
+## My thesis project 🏠 Logo, vizual identity for the guest-house